 5. Mac and Cheese

 It's incredibly easy to make on the stovetop and the flavor is unmatched.
-Save the stovetop for cooking other staple sides, if needed, and make my crockpot mac and cheese instead.
+Save the stove top for other cooking if needed, and make my crockpot mac and cheese instead.

 6. Pumpkin Pie

-I like to decorate mine with autumn leaves cut from the dough using some small fondant cutters or mini cookie cutters.
+I like to decorate mine with autumn leaves cut from the dough.
 It looks beautiful on the table and tastes even better.

 7. Cranberry Sauce